Urmila Matondkar: Rangeela and rise to prominence (1995–1999)

 Matondkar's first release of 1997 was Raj Kanwar's melodrama Judaai.
 A remake of the 1994 Telugu film Shubhalagnam, it tells the story of Kajal (played by Sridevi), lured by wealth who asks her husband, Raj (played by Anil Kapoor), an honest engineer, to marry Janhvi (played by Matondkar), the rich daughter of his boss.
 The Indian Express asserted that "it is Urmila Matondkar who comes out with flying colours".
 The film emerged as a commercial success and her performance fetched her a Filmfare Best Supporting Actress Award nomination.
 Her next releases were the crime comedy Daud alongside Sanjay Dutt, the romantic drama Mere Sapno Ki Rani alongside Sanjay Kapoor and the action romance Aflatoon alongside Akshay Kumar.
 All these films underperformed at the box-office.
 She next reunited with Varma for her third Telugu release, the road movie Anaganaga Oka Roju, starring alongside J. D. Chakravarthy.
 The film involves the comic travails of a couple eloping, on the run from their parents who get entangled as murder suspects of a politician, in a police and political mafia road hunt for an incriminating audio tape.
 The film received positive reviews and emerged as a box office hit.

-Her next release was the crime Satya, for which she received another Filmfare Best Actress nomination.
+Her next release was the crime thriller Satya (1998), for which she received another Filmfare Best Actress nomination.
 The film was received favourably by critics and was a huge hit at the box office, solidifying Matondkar's position as a leading lady of Bollywood.
 Satya was on CNN-IBN's 2013 list of the 100 greatest Indian films of all time, in the 100 Filmfare Days series and on the "70 iconic movies of independent India" list.
 It was mentioned in Rachel Dwyer's 100 Bollywood Films (where she called it a "masterpiece"), and in critic and author Shubhra Gupta's 50 Films That Changed Bollywood, 1995-2015.

+In 1999, Matondkar had six film releases; three of them − Jaanam Samjha Karo, Hum Tum Pe Marte Hain and Mast − were commercial failures.
+However, Matondkar's performances were generally well received by critics, (nn a review for Jaanam Samjha Karo, Rediff stating, "Urmila is just about the only heroine who can give Karisma a run for her money when it comes to pelvic thrusts").
+Later in 1999, she starred opposite Sunny Deol and Bobby Deol in the romantic film Dillagi.
+The film did an average business and her role was well appreciated.
+Her next movie that year was Varma's psychological horror thriller Kaun, opposite Manoj Bajpayee, where she played a nameless character.
+Khalid Mohamed of The Times of India (who would later cast her in Tehzeeb) wrote, "She rivets the viewer's interest, carrying off entire reels on her shoulders, through a gamut of quicksilver facial expressions.
+Vulnerable and baffled, she is utterly believable as the traumatised girl-next-door".
+Matondkar next played the love interest of Sanjay Dutt's character in the action comedy Khoobsurat.
+It emerged as a box-office average grosser.